0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 The reality of the media, however, is driven by a simple business rule: Sell what sells best, the supernormal stimuli: whether it’s clickbait, memes, curated lifestyles, celebrity gossip, salacious headlines, and freak events.
+In the drive to maximize profit, these organizations are required to maximize content engagement, and the kind of content engages users the most is content that enrages, shocks, content that’s absurd, grotesque, weird, or funny, content that exposes the horrible, or content with threatening policies.
 The media tends to focus on the rare incidents that have no actual influence on our daily lives, and the goal of these platforms is to keep us addicted.
+This attentiveness to negativity is then reinforced to the point of addiction, and addiction to negativity turns to depression and teaches us learned helplessness.
+Quoting media researcher Dobelli "When we tune into the news, we are constantly confronted with unresolved problems and the narrative does not inspire much hope that they will ever be solved." <cite>(Dobelli, 2020)</cite>

-Facebook’s 2017 Annual Report makes it clear:
+When it comes to engagement, Facebook’s 2017 Annual Report makes it clear:

 > The increase in the ads delivered was driven by an increase in users and their
 > engagement and an increase in the number and frequency of ads displayed on